neperfepx/neper/doc/neper_v.rst

 Visualization Module (-V)
 =========================

 Module -V is the module for visualizing tessellations, meshes, simulation results and custom data, either as publication-quality (raster) PNG or (vectorial) PDF images, or VTK files, for interactive visualization.
-Visualization can be done in real (physical) space, but also on pole figures, which is managed by option :option:`-space`.
+Visualization can be done in real (physical) space, but also on pole figures or inverse pole figures, which is managed by option :option:`-space`.

 Virtually any detail of the visualization can be set.
 For example, all entities (tessellation polyhedra, faces, edges, vertices, seeds and crystals, 3D, 2D, 1D and 0D mesh elements and nodes, and points) can be assigned a particular color, size, transparency, etc. (options :data:`-data*`), the visibility of the different entities can be adjusted (options :option:`-show*`), or slice views can be generated (option :option:`-slicemesh`).
 This different capabilities make it possible to carry out standard or advanced visualizations but also post-processing.